 Having grown up around seasoned contractors, I was never sure why homeowners were rigid about how much and when they should pay for their home improvement projects – until I got out in the field myself.

 The stories are true, and it’s fairly common for contractors to take advantage of homeowners, especially homeowners in an emergency situation.
 And to that I say, there are times when you should be very cautious about paying a contractor before any work is completed.
-Because of the stories I’ve heard, I do not ask Linta Roofing customers for a down payment on non-specialty roofing projects.
-But not every roofing contractor is able to do this, even if they are trustworthy and reliable.
-Which begs the question, how much should a down payment for a roof cost?
+On the other hand, contractors have more clarity and certainty about their schedule when customers pay a deposit.
+Because they can trust that their customer is less likely to back out when materials are ordered and time has been set aside for their project.
+This begs the question, how much should a down payment for a roof cost?

 How Much of a Deposit Should You Give a Roofer?